gggriffin02/projects/README.md

 # Projects

 Welcome!
-I'm Graham, an economics and computer science student with a passion for designing and scaling software solutions.
-This repository showcases my work across various domains, including full-stack mobile app development, data analysis, and web development.
+I'm Graham, an economics and computer science student with a passion for designing and scaling software solutions for energy security and sustainability.
+This repository showcases my work across various domains, including full-stack mobile app development, research, and data analysis.

 ## Projects